jaredcwhite/jaredcwhite/README.md

 I also produce a podcast and blog on my site [JaredWhite.com](https://jaredwhite.com), and you can read my [Now page](https://jaredwhite.com/now) to find out what I'm currently focused on.
 (In case it's not obvious, my website is powered by Bridgetown. :sunglasses:)

 Have any questions or requests for me?
 [Create an issue here](https://github.com/jaredcwhite/jaredcwhite/issues) and I'll respond shortly! :wave:

+P.S.
+I'm available for consulting on all things Ruby, Rails, and beyond.
+Contact me for further details.